The Move from Industry 3.0 to 4.0 in Baby Steps

 For some companies, the goal might be lights-out manufacturing.
 For others, it’s complete data-driven traceability.
 Others still might focus on flexible operations, better worker enablement, or integration across global operations.

 The point of the baby steps isn’t to dictate your destination.
-It’s to give you a map—and maybe even a little courage—to keep moving forward.
+It’s to give you a map, and maybe even a little courage to keep moving forward.
 To show you that you don’t need to leap straight to cyber-physical utopia.
 You can start with one capability, one initiative, one step.
+And each step, no matter how small, gets you closer to your own version of Industry 4.0.

-So no—Industry 4.0 isn’t a finish line.
+So no… Industry 4.0 isn’t a finish line.
 But it also isn’t a fantasy.
+It’s a journey of real, measurable progress.
+And it starts with one baby step.

 Industry 3.0: Full Automation